-A system of no contact delivery takes a bit of planning.
-Your team needs to be equipped to handle several new scenarios that can pop up, such as having to leave packages in locations that may not be secure, or finding ways to communicate with customers, potentially without ever physically seeing them.
-For a lot of businesses, this is uncharted territory.
+A no contact delivery system takes a bit of planning.
+Your team needs to be equipped to handle several new scenarios that can pop up, such as having to leave packages in locations that may not be secure, or finding ways to communicate with customers, potentially without ever seeing them.

 But the following tools, coupled with route optimization, can help you tackle this last mile problem:

 Automated customer notifications sent from your delivery management software can do the trick.
-These messages let your customer know when and where to expect their delivery, and they are usually sent via SMS text or email.
+These messages let your customer know in real time when and where to expect their delivery, and they are usually sent via SMS text or email.

 Delivery notes for drivers

-A dedicated driver app is something that can set your team up for success.
-With no contact delivery, there’s a lot of information that your drivers need at their fingertips.
+A dedicated driver app can set your team up for success.
+As we’ve seen, with no contact delivery, your drivers need a lot of information at their fingertips.
 A dedicated app gives drivers access to that information, as well as a ton of convenient features to make deliveries run smoother, such as:

-- A central location for all the delivery instructions given by the customer,
+- A central location for all the delivery instructions.

-- The ability to send notifications or delivery updates to customers,
+- The ability to send notifications or delivery updates to customers or dispatchers.

 - A simple way to mark whether a delivery has been made so your team can keep track of progress,